at1as/Media-Database/README.md

 * FIXME: locally stored glyphicons won't render in Firefox unless they're stored in a child directory
 * Add support for other clients (themoviedb, etc)
 * Search by Alternative Title
-* Save media info of each series episode
-* Pull extensions for files in directories